 4. Measure and share the impact

 It’s equally important to capture data that proves the impact of your donations.
-53% of employees say they’re energized by knowing about their company’s impact.
+53% of employees say they’re energised by knowing about their company’s impact.
 Plus, when you can tie your funds to measurable outcomes, it will be easier to get approval to fund future campaigns.

 5. Keep giving